promanenko/gigaspaces-sbp-jekyll/spring-data-overview.markdown

 # Modeling your data

 Spring Data XAP comes with the transparent support of XAP native features.
-Additional configurations can be applied to your POJOs to boost up the performance, reduce memory usage or just ease the model understanding.
+Additional configurations can be applied to your POJOs to boost the performance and reduce memory usage.
 When building the data model using Spring Data XAP you might want to consider some of the following features:

 ##  Indexing

-The most well-known data store function that allows to boost up common queries performance is index support.
-XAP provides several options here: basic, compound and unique indexes.
+The most well-known data store function that allows to boost common queries performance is index support.
+XAP provides several options: basic, compound and unique indexes.
 All of these features can be applied by simply annotating POJO classes or their fields, e.g. with `@SpaceIndex` or `@CompoundSpaceIndex` annotations.

 {%refer%}
 Please, refer to [Indexing]({%latestjavaurl%}/indexing-overview.html) for more details and examples of POJO classes.